Nima-Khodabandelou/Notes/README.md

 				this.testMap=hm;
 			}
 ##
-methods or variables defined as static are shared among all the objects of the class.
+static methods/variables -> shared among all the objects of the class.
 ##
 static variables stored in class area, do not need to create the object to access such variables.
 ##
-packages:
+packages

  avoid the name clashes.
  provides easier access control. can  have the hidden classes. easier to locate the related classes.
 ##
-Object is:
+Object

  real-time entity having state and behavior. an instance of class instance variables <-> state of object